openfoodfacts/openfoodfacts-server/docs/reference/api-tutorials/creating-a-local-cache-of-open-food-facts-data.md

 Open Food Facts Local Caching: A Tutorial
 -----------------------------------------

 Open Food Facts (OFF) offers a rich dataset of food product information.
-Creating a local cache can enhance performance and enable offline access for your applications.
+Creating a local cache can enhance performance for your heavy-duty applications.
 This tutorial will guide you through the process, considerations, and best practices.

 ### What is a Local Cache?